Tu1026/Java-Budget-Managment-App/README.md

 project starter.
 However, if you use this function you can load a file anywhere as long as it's properly formatted to this app.
 If you try to load a file that is not formatted for this app a message will pop up and let you know it's not the right file.
+### Phase4:Task2
+Since all four of the design can only minimally fit my app I just decided to incorporate 2 of them.
+The entire Category class and all the subclasses under it are now robust with no requires clause in any of the methods.
+The tests to test out the respective exception thrown are also put in test.
+Also the three subclasses under the category class now have their own distinct operation for the addToCat method (although very minimally because these classes in theory are not that different but it is easier to read the code and for design to separate them).